-What to Include in your Fourth-Month Pregnancy Diet?
+What to Include in Your Fourth-Month Pregnancy Diet?

 1. Iron-rich Foods

-As your blood volume increases in the 4th month, you should include iron-rich foods to meet the higher level of iron requirement.
+As your blood volume increases in the fourth month, you should include iron-rich foods to meet the higher level of iron requirement.
 Examples of iron-rich foods are meat, fish, tofu, liver, soybeans, whole grains like brown rice, nuts and seeds, dark green leafy vegetables like kale and spinach, dried fruits, and eggs.